esciencecenter-digital-skills/escience-academy/pages/pages-root-folder/index2.md

 header:
   image_fullwidth: header_unsplash_12.jpg
 widget1:
-  title: "Our Workshops"
+  title: "Host a workshop"
   url: '#'
   image: panipuri.jpg
   text: 'Our workshops are hands on and interactive.
 Learn how to make all your favorite main courses, sides, and desserts!'
 widget2:
-  title: "Our Lessons"
+  title: "Attend a workshop"
   url: '#'
   image: dessert.jpg
   text: 'Our cooking lessons are peer developed and reviewed, so you can directly apply the new skills you learn.'